 Building better social care

-Join us for a joint event hosted by NEF, Women's Budget Group and Friedrich Ebert Stiftung on how we build better social care
+A joint event hosted by NEF, Women's Budget Group and Friedrich Ebert Stiftung on how we build better social care

 Online via Remo

 While we have started to hear more about the social care system in the UK, we hear much less about how social care is set up internationally, including from the countries that have reformed how care is organised in recent decades to include an element of universal coverage.
 Coming to social care reform late from an international perspective, we have the luxury of being able to learn from others’ efforts.
 At the moment, however, we proceed as if we are the only country that has faced the issue of how to fund and organise quality, fair access to care.
 How have they progressed while we haven’t?
 And what can we learn from them that might be transferable?